 The common results framework has been integrated into the 2014-2018 multi-sectoral nutrition action plan and managers have been designated to guarantee its implementation.
-An activity, monitoring and evaluation system will be implemented by the new Nutrition Coordination financial partners.
-A round table event for donors will take place following this year's mid-term review, in order to mobilise resources for implementation of the plan.
+An activity, monitoring and evaluation system will be implemented by the new Nutrition Coordination Cell.

-Cell.
 Furthermore, a number of studies will be taking place during the course of this year, including a stakeholder mapping, SMART surveys and a mid-term review of the 2014-2018 national nutrition policy.